ValveSoftware/steamvr_unreal_plugin/README.md

-# NOTE FOR PACKAGED BUILDS in 4.24 and above
+# NOTE FOR PACKAGED BUILDS in UE 4.24 and above
 Copy the *Config/SteamVRBindings* folder and all the files here to your build package under {BuildType/WindownsNoEditor}/{ProjectName}/Config/SteamVRBindings

 # SteamVR Input for Unreal 1.8-sdk1.8.19